-Saguache is a small historic town in the agricultural area of southern Colorado at the northern gateway to San Luis Valley (population 578).
+Saguache is a small historic town in the agricultural area of southern Colorado at the northern gateway to San Luis Valley (population around 500).
 It's the county seat of Saguache County, and is located right along highway 285.
-Its 7800-ft. elevation and southwestern Colorado location puts it in proximity to the wonders of the San Juan Mountains just to the west and the Sangre de Cristo Range to the east.
+Its 7800-ft. elevation and southwestern Colorado location puts it in proximity to the wonders of the San Juan Mountains just to the west and the Sangre de Cristo Range (location of the Great Sand Dunes National Park) to the east.

 looking in Saguache will find a town steeped in